Katja19/EAI-SS24-finalProject/README.md

 The data that is used in this repository is retrieved from the<a href="https://opendata.wuerzburg.de/explore/dataset/passantenzaehlung_stundendaten/information/"> open data portal </a>, which provides different data sources about Wuerzburg.

+There was further data used for a more detailed look at the weather conditions, historically but more importantly forecast data.
+The data was retrieved from <a href="https://www.visualcrossing.com/"> visualcrossing</a>.
+This data in conjunction with data about larger public events and holidays was then fed into the model to predict the amount of future predestrians (next 24 hours).

 ### Prerequisites
 Python 3.8 up to 3.11